‘Biggest Story in the World Right Now’: Humanity Flips Amazon Rainforest From Carbon Sink to Carbon Source

 If you’re considering a non-traditional roofing option, we recommended solar roofing shingles.
 Although solar shingles are more expensive than most new roofs, you get the benefits of a new roof and a solar energy system wrapped into one.

 Metal roofing is very energy-efficient.
-Look for a metal roofing material that has a reflective coating and a high Energy Star rating to maximize your energy savings.
+Look for a metal roofing material with a reflective coating and a high Energy Star rating to maximize your energy savings.

 Metal roofing has very low thermal mass, meaning it does not store heat the same way other roofing materials do.
 That’s great in the summer when you want to save on cooling bills.